• Skip to primary navigation

 6. Take a writing course that includes personalised feedback

-In my Introduction to Health Writing course, I give students personalised feedback on every writing task they submit.
+In my certified and accredited Introduction to Health Writing course, I give students personalised feedback on every writing task they submit.

 7. Consider courses outside of your focus area, like creative writing or fiction writing